ShenSinclair/AI_Governance_Portfolio/05-Model-Cards/Reco_AI_Model_Card.md

 Human review is required for:

 * Governance decisions
+* Approval of new AI platform integrations
 * Risk acceptance decisions
 * Compliance determinations
-* Security investigations
+* Investigation of security and compliance alerts
 * AI inventory validation
+* Approval of policy exceptions
-* Escalation of high-risk findings
+* Escalation/ review of high-risk findings
 * Executive reporting and risk communication

 Platform outputs should be treated as decision-support information and should not replace human judgment, governance review, or established organizational approval processes.